 The official name of the Indonesian flag is Sang Merah-Putih (The Red-and-White).
 Similar to the Tricolour of France, it is also known as Sang Dwiwarna (The Bicolor).
 It is also known as Sang Saka Merah-Putih (The Lofty Red and White), but this refers to the Bendera Pusaka, the first original flag flown on the day of declaration of independence in 1945.

 4. The Flag of Two Colours

 The Red half represents physical life, standing for courage and sacrifice.
 The White half represents the human soul which stands for purity and peace.
 Unifying the two colours represents a complete human being.

 However, the meanings go deeper.
 Red and White are sacred in Austronesian mythology, symbolising Mother Earth and Father Sky.
 The red-and-white were also featured once as the flag of the 13th century Majapahit Empire of Java.
 Now THAT’s history.

 To commemorate that special day of independence, civil servants will conduct a flag raising ceremony on the 17th of every month.
 For local Indonesian schools, students across the country raise the flag every Monday to start their week with pride!

 The longer Indonesia exists as an independent country, the more important it is to remember that freedom is a very recent concept to the country.
 The struggle for independence did not come overnight.

-That's why, the best way to honour the sacrifices of independence its important to know the history and background to the flag that flies over our heads every week.
+That’s why the best way to honour the sacrifices of independence is to know the history and background to the flag that flies over our heads every week.